batuhan6/DB-capstone-project/README.md

 queries
 - VIRTUAL TABLES:To make use of data that exist in other tables and to simplify data access inquiries.
-- JOINS:Link recordsof data between one or more tablesbased on a common column.
+- JOINS:Link records of data between one or more tables based on a common column.

 stored procedures
 - Reusable code that can be invoked and executed efficiently.